hello-world-gitops/.github/profile/README.md

         Git["<b>Git Server</b><br />(GitHub, GitLab, etc.)"]

         Dev -.
-"Continuously pulls<br />code from" .- Git
+"Continuously<br />pulls code" .- Git
         Hub -.
-"Continuously pulls<br />code from" .- Git
+"Continuously<br />pulls code" .- Git
         Stage -.
-"Continuously pulls<br />code from" .- Git
+"Continuously<br />pulls code" .- Git

         Hub -- Managed by ACM --> Dev
         Hub -- Managed by ACM --> Stage
 ```

-All configuration is managed as code in Git repositories.
+**All cluster and application configuration should be managed as code in Git repositories stored in a central Git server (GitHub, GitLab, etc.).**

 OpenShift GitOps is deployed to all three clusters.
-Applications are deployed to the clusters through the default cluster Argo instance that OpenShift GitOps provides.
+Applications are deployed to the clusters through the default cluster-wide Argo CD instance that OpenShift GitOps provides.
 The Argo AppProject and Application configurations for all applications in a given cluster are stored in the *gitops-clustername* repo.
 For example, the configuration to deploy all development applications is in the *gitops-dev* repo.